complight/complight.github.io/docs/seminars/index.md

 VECG weekly seminar series is an exclusive event where we host experts across the industry and academia.
 Overall, seminars are a blend of internal and external presenters.

+!!!
+Question
+    If you are wondering how to get an invitation to the next seminar series, please do not hesitate to email [Kaan Akşit](mailto:k.aksit@ucl.ac.uk).

 ## 2021

 ### Paul Linton (City, University of London)